ClickValue/variantChecker/README.md

 Make sure to double check all the variants in the A/B testtool.

 Example:
-If you have an experiment running with one Copy Control and one Variant, the Copy Control could be Variant 1 and Variant 1 Variant 2.
+If you have an experiment running with four total variants: Control, Variant 1, Variant 2 and the Copy Control.
+The Variant IDs will be Control 0, Variant 1 1, Variant 2 2 and the Copy (!)
+Control 3.

 To disable the extension, turn off the extension inside Chrome's extension menu.